iba13001/Ames-House-Prices/README.md

 - Try multiple linear regression (Lasso, Ridge or Elastic-net).
 The linear regression conditions have to be checked first.
 - Explore the importance of feature space more thoroughly—find all possible interactions.

+A detailed description of the model and the important features are described in the [slides deck](https://github.com/iba13001/Ames-House-Prices/blob/main/housing.pptx).

 ### Reference